 Greek has a wondrous, long-standing history that’s well-represented by a plethora of historical sites.
 All across the Greek islands and mainland, you’ll find incredible ancient ruins, monuments, landmarks, and more.

-Honestly, Greece feels like a history book come to life.
+Honestly, many destinations in Greece, like Athens, Rhodes, Crete, Olympia and Delphi, feel like a history book come to life.

 Cool Off with a Freddo Cappuccino or Frappe (or Aperol Spritz)

 My favorite is by far an Aperol Spritz… but if you need caffeine to get yourself going and want to cool off on a hot day, definitely try a freddo cappuccino (iced espresso that’s shaken and poured over ice) or a frappe coffee (instant coffee, water, sugar, and milk with ice).